 Setting up at the Smithy

-oTraining Area: All the details about preparation for running a race.
+oTraining Topics: All the details about preparation for running a race.

 oRationale: To ensure power is on, electrics working, paperwork in place, flags are available.